How does the currency strength meter work?

 Before we start explaining how the currency strength meter (CSM) works, let’s try to explain what is a currency strength meter in the context of Forex trading

-Now let’s find out how this technical indicator works and how it can help traders to make slightly better decisions before placing a trade.
-It mostly consists of 4 steps.
+Now let’s find out how CSM currency strength meter works and how it can help traders to make better decisions before placing an order.
+The process consists of 4 steps:

 - Determine base currency

-- Pair said currency with all available currencies
+- Pair given currency with all available currencies

 - Calculate strength relative to each paired currency